stevelorenz/comnetsemu/README.md

 1. GNU/Debian 10 (Buster)

 For development and using it as a playground, it is recommended to run ComNetsEmu INSIDE a VM.
 Run ComNetsEmu/Mininet application requires **root privilege**, hacking it inside a VM is also safer.
-ComNetsEmu's [install script](./util/install.sh) uses Mininet's install script to install Mininet natively from source.
+ComNetsEmu's [installation script](./util/install.sh) uses Mininet's install script to install Mininet natively from source.
 As described in Mininet's doc, the install script is a bit **intrusive** and may possible **damage** your OS and/or home directory.
 It is recommended to trying and installing ComNetsEmu in a VM.
 It runs smoothly in a VM with 2 vCPUs and 2GB RAM.
-(Physical
-CPU: Intel i7-7600U @ 2.80GHz).
+(Host Physical CPU: Intel i7-7600U @ 2.80GHz).
+Some applications require more resources.
+For example, the object detection application requires minimal 4GB RAM.

 Firstly, clone the repository with git.
 $TOP_DIR is the directory that you want to download the ComNetsEmu's source code.
 In Vagrant VM, TOP_DIR="$HOME".
-ComNetsEmu's installer (BASH scripts) assumes the name of the source directory is **comnetsemu** and will download external source dependencies also in $TOP_DIR.
+ComNetsEmu's installer (BASH scripts) assumes the name of the source directory is **comnetsemu** and will download external source dependencies in $TOP_DIR/comnetsemu_dependencies.

 ```bash
 $ cd $TOP_DIR